 This deck was built using composite PVC decking for low maintenance and durability.
 The guardrail system is made from cumaru and powder coated aluminum balusters.
 Cumaru is a tropical hardwood that is similar to ipe at a much lower price point.
 The high bush blueberries around the front of the deck were a great source of snacks throughout the job.
 I miss those things.

-A customer in Falmouth with a newer home and large backyard wanted a low maintenance deck durable enough to stand up to tough Maine winters.
-I modified an existing design provided by the homeowner and built a custom 52′ x 12′ deck using Ipe, one of the most durable hardwoods available, and powder coated aluminum posts.
-Materials like the cablerail result in an unobstructed view of this wooded backyard .
-Give me a call or send me an email if you are interested in building a deck.
-Whether you have your own design, have ideas, or need a custom design, I will work with you to build something you and your family will enjoy.
+A customer in Falmouth requested a low maintenance deck durable enough to stand up to tough Maine winters.
+I modified the homeowner’s original design and built a custom 52′ x 12′ deck using Ipe, one of the most durable hardwoods available.
+Stainless steel cable with low-profile powder coated aluminum posts provide an unobstructed view of the wooded backyard .

 A customer with a home built in 1910 came to me with a challenge.
 She wanted a kitchen with more storage, more counter space, and room for standard appliances – without expanding the existing footprint.
 I designed a solution that kept the footprint intact, maximized placement of the cabinets and standard appliances (e.g., a much needed dishwasher), and included new features such as an opening to the dining room with a bar.
 No additional square footage was added and there is more usable space to prepare meals and entertain guests.

 Here’s a very large 500 square foot deck I built in South Portland.
 The guardrail was built from Douglas Fir and the Classic Aluminum Balusters from Deckorators.
 The homeowner applied a clear UV sealer to the decking and guardrail to prevent the wood from graying.